Codemon72/Spickzettel/Vue.js.md

 - `Easy Integration`: Can be integrated into projects using other JS libraries.
 - `Opinionated`: Provides official packages for state management, routing, etc.

-1. **Declarative**: Vue.js allows you to declare your UI in the template syntax.
-You describe the desired state, and Vue takes care of rendering the UI based on the current state of your data.

-2. **Reactive**: Vue.js automatically updates the DOM when your data changes.
-It efficiently updates only the parts of the DOM that need to be updated when the underlying data changes.

-3. **Component-Based**: Vue.js allows you to build your app using reusable components, which are self-contained units with their own data, methods, and template.
-This helps you build complex applications from simple building blocks.

 ### Basic SetUp